Calculating PVU - How does this work?

 PVUs are suitable for customers who do not want to count users for compliance or havea large casual community or extranet with the number of users unknown.
 BI PVU licensing requires the ILMT tool to be loaded if they are virtualizing their software pursuant to the IBM Passport Agreement/ Sub capacity terms.

 When calculating the BI PVUs, you must count:

 - The Application tier (BI Server and Dynamic Cubes)

-- The Gateway does not need to be counted.
+- The Gateway and content manager does not need to be counted.

 If you have a mix of licenses, both PVU and Authorized user, you might consider leveraging the dispatcher and routing rules which is a topic for another blog.
 This will allow you to allocate work and allow your power users with authorized user licenses to use more core processors than your PVU users which saves you money.

 If you update your hardware, it can lead to added cost if the PVU rating of the new processor is higher than the old processor.
 You can check the PVU Rating on the IBM website.
 To calculate your PVU in your specific environment, click THIS IBM LINK

 You can also get more info on calculating PVU's by checking out this blog.

 If you would like a review of your current license please contact email@example.com or 813-415-2910.